Hamidalavi/Javascript-tips/0-papular-sentences.md

       }
       ```

-- I recommend to use "**use strict**". because its fury and have strict behavior. for example: if you write `a = 10`, compiler will use strict behavior a saying to us: `ReferenceError: a is not defined`. with "strict mode" is disallowing the implicit auto-global variable declaration from omitting the `var`.
+- We recommend to use "**use strict**". because its fury and have strict behavior. for example: if you write `a = 10`, compiler will use strict behavior a saying to us: `ReferenceError: a is not defined`. with "strict mode" is disallowing the implicit auto-global variable declaration from omitting the `var`.
   - Adhering to "strict mode" makes your code generally more optimizable by the engine.
 - There's another way to execute a **function** expression, which is typically referred to as an immediately invoked function expression (IIFE).